yanghengtang/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.
 There exist a patient named `Jonathan`.

     2. Test case: `find_p jonathan`<br>
-       Expected: Patient list updates to show all patient named jonathan.
+       Expected: Patient list updates to show all patients named jonathan.
 Success message shown in the status message.

     3. Test case (Missing keyword): `find_p`<br>
        Expected: Patient list will not update.
 Error details shown in the status message.